 A quiet controversy continues.
 While there is not much noise it moves with staccato fury as rabbis confront one another over the question, ‘Should Jews seek converts from among gentiles?”
-In our time, the leading proponent of proselytizing says,
+One leading proponent of proselytizing said,

 This is my central thesis: that Judaism from its very beginnings was a missionary religion; that our Tenach and subsequent rabbinic literature underscored the compelling need for such conversionary activity—indeed, the prophets made Israel’s mission a clarion call; and that it was only when our enemies instituted severe and often lethal restrictions against us that our conversionary zeal waned.
 But such restrictions no longer inhibit us.
 Why not resume our traditional vocation of being champions of Judaism?1

 Everyone knows that Judaism doesn’t seek converts.
 On the contrary, gentiles who want to become Jewish are discouraged with warnings of a demanding life and of being part of a despised people.
 According to the rabbinical formula, they must be turned away three times to guard against an impulsive decision to convert.
 If they continue, then they are instructed in Torah, and if they persist still, they are “baptized” in a mikveh.
 The conversion requires them to renounce their former religion, regard themselves as being of the lineage of Abraham, view their birth family as aliens or “strangers” and, for male converts, undergo circumcision.
 It is only those gentiles who insist and persist that are allowed to become Jews.
 At least, that was the way it was earlier in this century.
 Yet, Israel had a mandate to missionize gentiles in times past.

 In Bible Times